brucefan1983/gpuqt/README.md

 * The folder "examples" contains two sub-folders with names "diffusive" and "localized", both containing the files "make_inputs.cpp" and "plot_results.m".

-* There is also a file name "input.txt" in the "example" folder, which is a "driver input file".
+* There is also a file named "input.txt" in the "examples" folder, which is a "driver input file".

 ## Prerequisite